About client certificate validation behavior

-Certificate Chain validation is an Early Access feature.
+Certificate validation behavior is an Early Access feature.
 To enable it, contact Okta Support.

 Access Gateway makes use of certificates in various ways: